medallyon/eso-discord-status/README.md

 + **The files immediately disappear when I unzip the addon to the Addons folder**
   + This is most likely because of an anti-virus program (Windows Defender, Malwarebytes, Avast, etc.).
 Create an exception for the unzipped folder along with the Client to stop this issue.
 + **I get an Error: `The target directory is not empty.`**
-  + Remove the Addon folder `DiscordRichPresence` and try installing the addon again.
+  + Remove the Addon folder `DiscordStatus` and try installing the addon again.
   + If the error persists, move the Client folder to your desktop, remove the Addon folder, and then try running the Client

 ## Contributing